Miudos/MSSqlServer/README.md

 	PARAMETER EXPLANATIONS:

-	$serverList:
+	$serverList: Optional

-*Path to a text file with server list to scan.
+*Path to a text file with server name.

 *You dont need to specify server and instance.
 Only the server name or Ip.